 Only use a fish trap in which the maximum width of the opening is 15 cm.

-In the breeding areas of the Saimaa Ringed Seal (norppakartta.wwf.fi, in Finnish), only fish traps in which the maximum width of the opening is 15 cm, even when stretched, may be used.
+In the breeding areas of the Saimaa Ringed Seal, only fish traps in which the maximum width of the opening is 15 cm, even when stretched, may be used.
 The stretching of the trap opening may be prevented with special stoppers or with cable ties, for example.
 Under the Fishing Act, fish traps must be clearly marked and equipped with the owner's contact information.
 Also remember to get a fishing permit.

 Do not use gill nets between 15 April and 30 June.
-Check the areas with fishing restrictions from the WWF seal map (norppakartta.wwf.fi).
-A good half of the waters of Lake Saimaa are protected by restrictions.
-Also remember that gill nets are also a hazard to the Saimaa Ringed Seal outside the restriction periods, as well.
+Check the areas with fishing restrictions (kalastusrajoitus.fi, in Finnish).
+Gill nets are also a hazard to the Saimaa Ringed Seal outside the restriction periods, as well.

 Keep your eyes open when boating on Lake Saimaa.
 When you go boating on Lake Saimaa, observe your environment.
 It may be challenging to spot a seal head in the dark water.